pygfx/pga3/README.md

 * Small size (once we have the algebra set up, all conversions, intersections etc. are one-liners).
 * Transformations (translation + rotations) can be composed with minimal loss of precision (in contrast to composing multiple 4x4 matrices).
 * Transformations are "linear", in that you can multiply them, e.g. to get smooth interpolation.
 * Less need for checks and exceptions: intersecting two parallel lines?
 Fine!
-The result is a point at infinity! (they call that an ideal line)
+The result is a point at infinity (a direction)!
 * No implicit design decisions like right-handed vs left-handed.